mukama/con-cruise-cli/README.md

 ## Requirements

-Make sure the API is running in a a separate terminal.
+Make sure the API is running in a separate terminal.

 ### API Setup